datatrans/secure-fields-sample/react-example/README.md

 This component is using the [Datatrans Payment JSON API](https://api-reference.datatrans.ch/#tag/v1transactions)..

-If you're still using the legacy XML API, please refer to our [PCI Proxy Documentation](https://docs.pci-proxy.com/collect/secure-fields-js).
+If you're a PCI-Proxy customer, please refer to our old examples and the [PCI-Proxy Documentation](https://docs.pci-proxy.com/collect/secure-fields-js) .

 ## Usage

 Visit the [online demo](https://datatrans.github.io/secure-fields-sample/) or clone this repository.

 ## Local Installation

 ### `cd react-example`

 Go to the React example folder

 ### `npm install`

 Install all dependencies

 ### `npm start`

 A working bundle will be created